3Scan: Technology

-3Scan’s technology changes the histology workflow to automate the process of tissue sectioning and imaging.
-Traditionally, histology slides are prepared by embedding a tissue sample in paraffin, taking some few slices of the tissue with a hand-driven microtome, mounting the tissue slices on slides, and staining with various histology stains.
-A pathologist then looks at these slides with a microscope.
-In the workflow developed by 3Scan, tissues are stained, embedded, and then sliced and imaged by the KESM.
-By automating this process, it becomes feasible to take slices of and image the entirety of tissue instead of a few representative slides.
-In addition to taking more sections, 3Scan’s proprietary software is able to computationally realign these sections in order to visualize the 3D structure of the tissue, similar in appearance to a CT scan.
-It uses machine vision to produce a 3D spatial map that researchers can analyze on a screen, similar to a topographical map of the Earth.
-Using these maps, scientists are also able to analyze parts of tissue and phenomena that were previously not visible, such as changes to blood flow between different tissue samples.
+3Scan’s technology changed the histology workflow to automate the process of tissue sectioning and imaging.
+Traditionally, histology slides were prepared by embedding a tissue sample in paraffin, taking some few slices of the tissue with a hand-driven microtome, mounting the tissue slices on slides, and staining with various histology stains.
+A pathologist then looked at these slides with a microscope.
+In the workflow developed by 3Scan, tissues were stained, embedded, and then sliced and imaged by the KESM.
+By automating this process, it became feasible to take slices of and image the entirety of tissue instead of a few representative slides.
+In addition to taking more sections, 3Scan’s proprietary software was able to computationally realign these sections in order to visualize the 3D structure of the tissue, similar in appearance to a CT scan.
+It used machine vision to produce a 3D spatial map that researchers can analyze on a screen, similar to a topographical map of the Earth.
+Using these maps, scientists were also able to analyze parts of tissue and phenomena that were previously not visible, such as changes to blood flow between different tissue samples.

-This analysis is not possible using traditional manual histology techniques due to the excessive time involved and lost sections due to folding and warping.
-3Scan’s KESM technology is able to perform approximately a year’s worth of tissue sample processing in a single day.
+This analysis was not possible using traditional manual histology techniques due to the excessive time involved and lost sections due to folding and warping.
+3Scan’s KESM technology was able to perform approximately a year’s worth of tissue sample processing in a single day.